nikolayg/nikgrozev-website/_posts/blog/2015-04-22-basic-networks-cheatsheet-part-1.md

 It is pretty much the only Exterior Gateway Protocol in use these days.
 Each AS is given an Id number so it can be uniquely identified.
 Within each AS a few routers are designated to manage the traffic with other AS networks.
 They are known as “Autonomous System Boundary Routers” (ASBR).
 BGP is classified as a distance vector protocol.
-However the designated BGP routers within each AS keep the entire path to each destination AS.
-Thus for each destination the neighbouring routers exchange entire paths, not just the next best hop.
+However, the designated BGP routers within each AS keep the entire path to each destination AS.
+Thus, for each destination the neighbouring routers exchange entire paths, not just the next best hop.
 BGP is classless.

 ## Smaller Scale routing (Interior Gateway Protocols)